Nash Metropolitan

-The Nash Metropolitan is an American automobile assembled in England and marketed from 1953 until 1962.
+The Nash Metropolitan is an American automobile marketed from 1953 until 1962, manufactured in England.
+While designed and marketed in the United States by Nash and its successor companies, it was built entirely in British Motor Corporation factories using many existing BMC parts.

 It conforms to two classes of vehicle: economy car and subcompact car.
 The Metropolitan is considered a "subcompact", but this category was not yet in use when the car was made.
 At that time, it was categorized as a "small automobile" as well as an "economy car".

 The Metropolitan was also marketed as a Hudson model when Nash and Hudson merged in 1954 to form the American Motors Corporation (AMC).
-The Nash and Hudson lines were phased out in favor of the Rambler line, and in 1957, the Metropolitan became a standalone brand and was badged with a stylized 'M' on hubcaps and grille.
+The Nash and Hudson lines were phased out in favor of the Rambler line, and in 1957, the Metropolitan became a standalone brand, badged with a stylized 'M' on hubcaps and the grille.
 The cars were also sold in the United Kingdom and other markets.